 Mercedes-Benz Electric Consumers Offline means the voltage (primary battery) is low.
 The vehicle shuts off energy-consuming devices such as heated seats, power mirrors, sunroof, radio, etc., for a brief time until the main battery is recharged.

-Drive the vehicle for fifteen minutes or let it idle, and the warning should reset on its own.
+Drive the vehicle for fifteen minutes or let it idle, and the warning should reset independently.
 If the error keeps coming up every morning, install a new battery.
 If that doesn’t fix the problem, the problem most likely is due to a parasitic current draw.